markkerry/markkerry-hugo/content/posts/learning-c/index.md

 ## Variables and Constants

-A characteristic of C is it's a "statically typed" language, which mean a variable's "data type" (int, char, float, etc) is explicitly declared before being assigned values.
+A characteristic of C is it's a "statically typed" language, which means a variable's "data type" (int, char, float, etc) is explicitly declared before being assigned values.

 See the following program below as an example.